Kazim1212/fars_packagebuild/README.md

 ## farsdata Package - A Coursera Project

-This R package is submitted as the Week 4 final assignment for the "Building R Packages" course on Coursera, as part of the Johns Hopkins University "Mastering Software Development in R" specialization.

-Date: Dec 3, 2016
+This is the final assignment of Coursera Building R Package

 ### Installation